Flederossi/clck/README.md

 ```
 ./bin/clck
 ```
 > *Note: If you want to run clck everywhere on your system you should add the binary to your PATH.
-Otherwise you have to specify the path to the binary every time you want to use it from somewhere else or another program.*
+Otherwise you have to specify the path to the binary every time you want to use it from somewhere else like another program.*

 ## Customization